 Under the GDPR, cookies need to be sorted into specific categories in your cookie policy.

-- Essential — Essential cookies are those necessary for the basic functionality of your website.
+- Essential — Essential cookies are necessary for the basic functionality of your website.
 An essential cookie remembers a given user as they browse your site.
-For example, essential cookies keep track of what page a user is on, or from what account a user is accessing your site.
+For example, essential cookies keep track of what page a user is on or from what account a user is accessing your site.
 Under the Cookie Law and the GDPR, essential cookies and strictly necessary cookies are the same, and these necessary trackers don’t require user consent.

-- Performance and functionality — Unlike essential cookies, these cookies are used to supplement your site’s functionality, but aren’t necessary.
+- Performance and functionality — Unlike essential cookies, these cookies are used to supplement your site’s functionality but aren’t necessary.
 For example, performance and functionality cookies can help play videos on your site.

 - Advertising — Advertising cookies are a common form of third-party cookie.
 If you display ads on your site, those third-party ad owners are tracking your users through cookies attached to their advertisements.
 Like any third-party cookies, exercise caution when using advertising cookies, as GDPR compliance lapses on your ad vendor’s end could become your own GDPR liability.